 Gordon Ramsay’s potato-crusted sea bass with minestrone and clams has a crispy potato crust seasoned with salt and fennel pollen.
 You can garnish it with fennel fronds and mustard cress.
 Be careful with the sea bass while placing it on the pan.
 Make sure you don’t move the pan until the potatoes are golden brown.
 Do not season the clams the moment you add them to the pan.
 Also, don’t boil the minestrone rapidly.
 This can destroy its color.

 So, now you know all the things you need to be careful of while making the dish.
 Let’s begin with the recipe now.
 Read the lists below for the equipment and the ingredients needed.
 Try this recipe and enjoy your meal.
-But first, check out some other recipes from the Chef’s delight.
+But first, check out some other Gordon Ramsay recipes.

 What Equipment Will You Need For Gordon Ramsay’s Potato-Crusted Sea Bass With Minestrone And Clams?